RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Hat-Tip-To.md

 - All the developers who made and designed the third-party tools that `airgeddon` uses
 - [BashSupport] developer [jansorg] for his effort maintaining the Bash plugin for IntelliJ platform
 - The [Parrot] crew and specially to [Palinuro] for adding `airgeddon` to their repositories
+- The [Hack&Beers] and [Br3aking C0de] managers for letting me promote airgeddon on their events

 <!-- URLs -->
 [Wifislax]: https://www.wifislax.com